(Adventure: North Atlantic)

 - Patterns and trends (e.g. species behaviour, movement)

 - Stability and change (e.g., impacts of changes to habitat and food sources, shipping lanes and fishing practices)

 - Technology as a tool to improve marine research, collaborate, gather and analyse information

 Evolving Ecosystems contains three lines of inquiry, each with a focus question.
 This guide describes all of the media in each line of inquiry by title, type, content and accompanying activity.
 We have provided estimated times for each activity.
 Note.
 As an inquiry-based learning platform, Ocean School is designed to allow students to choose their own path according to their crew’s (group) decisions.
 If you would like the students to follow a prescribed path, you will need to tell them where to go.

 The Take Action is the culminating activity in every module.
 Learners are asked to reflect about what they’ve learned and how they can put their learning into action.
 This activity is designed to support sustained inquiry, leadership and collaboration.

 The Take Action is framed with a “call to action” from the youth host who poses the overarching module question and asks students to take action to answer it.
-In this case: How can we contribute to healthy habitats?
+In this case: What actions can we take to protect our ecosystems?

 Call to Action